What is Irritable Bowel Syndrome (IBS)?

-Confused signals between the mind and gut – Your child’s small and large intestines have nerve endings.
+- Confused signals between the mind and gut – Your child’s small and large intestines have nerve endings.
 They send signals to the brain to help move food through the GI tract.
-Sometimes these signals become confused and aren’t communicating properly.
-A neurogastroenterologist will help determine if the signals being sent between the brain and gut are causing your child’s symptoms.
+Sometimes these signals become confused and are not communicating properly.
+A special doctor called a neurogastroenterologist will help determine if the signals being sent between the brain and gut are causing your child’s symptoms.

-Anxiety or depression – IBS has been linked to mental health issues including anxiety, depression or chronic stress.
+- Anxiety or depression – The majority of IBS has been linked to mental health issues including anxiety, depression or chronic stress.

-Bacterial overgrowth – Your child (and you) need a certain number and type of bacteria in the intestines to help break down food.
-When too many of harmful bacteria are in the small intestine, it may cause IBS symptoms like excessive gas or diarrhea.
+- Bacterial overgrowth – People need a certain number and type of bacteria in the intestines to help break down food.
+When too many harmful bacteria are in the small intestine, it may cause IBS symptoms like excessive gas or diarrhea.

-Family history – Research isn’t clear if IBS runs in families.
+- Family history – Research is not clear if IBS runs in families.
 Your child may have a higher risk of developing IBS symptoms if you have it.
 The link may be due to environmental exposures or diet, rather than a genetic or inherited disorder.

 Children can suffer from a wide range of IBS symptoms.
 The most common include:

 - Abdominal pain or discomfort

 - Changes in bowel habits